Hydraner/seem/README.md

 ![basic seem example using layout](seem-readme-2.png)

 # Additional notes
-In order to be able to use the seem active config, you need to make sure, this patch is applyes to your drupal core: https://www.drupal.org/files/issues/core-contextual-ajax-2764931-7.patch
+In order to be able to use the seem active config, you need to make sure that the following patch is applied to your drupal core: https://www.drupal.org/files/issues/core-contextual-ajax-2764931-7.patch